-Roughly one in five Australian Shepherds will have a natural bobtail, meaning they were born without a tail.
-However, many owners decide to cut their tails for aesthetic purposes or to comply with the breed “standard.”
+Roughly one in five Australian Shepherds will have a natural bobtail.
+These dogs were born without a tail.
+However, many owners decide to cut their tails for aesthetic purposes or to comply with the “standard” of the breed.
 So, not all tail-less Aussies have a naturally bobbed tail.

 A normal Australian Shepherd’s tail will taper, with the vertebrae getting smaller as it reaches the end of the tail.
 But with a bobtailed Aussie, a lot of the end vertebrae will be missing.
-Without the tapering effect, this creates a blunt-like tail.
+So without this tapering effect, this creates a blunt-like tail.

 According to an ASHGI data survey in 2010, roughly 47% of all naturally bobtailed Aussies have tails a quarter length or longer.
 In addition, 10% of these bobtailed dogs had a kink in their tails (an unnatural curved tail).

-Most Aussies get their tails docked within three days post-birth.
-There are a lot of reasons for this process, but there are two main reasons.
+The vast majority of Australian Shepherds have their tails docked within three days post-birth.
+There are a lot of reasons for this process, but there are two main reasons:

 - First, a lot of Australian Shepherds born with a tail have a blunt tail without any tapering.
 It doesn’t look aesthetic because it’s not a normal looking dog tail.
 In many cases, it looks as if the dog’s tail was cut halfway.